hubrick/designer-challenge/readme.md

 - Emotional design (don’t be afraid to use pictures etc to create emotion)
 - Two currencies (we operate with both real currency and a on-platform currency and both need to be represented in the design)
 - Social platform (our users are able to friend and follow each other on the platform.
 We try to influence all our pages with this social element)
 - User reviews
 - Cross category referencing.
 Hubrick is a platform with multiple categories.
 This gives us possibilities other platforms can’t do.
-For example, we could link from a Game Of Thrones video page to a product page for the wolf fur coat that Ned Stark wears (if such thing was for sale).
+For example, we could link from a Game Of Thrones video page to a product page for the wolf fur coat that Ned Stark wears (if such thing was for sale)

 Other than this the rest is up to you.
 Just to give you a helping hand, here is some more information of what our video pages could contain